 - When Kazuo Kiriyama takes down multiple students despite initially only having a paper fan in the film.

 - When Hiroki actually decides to fight, even Kiriyama can't keep up with him.

 - During the fight, Kiriyama blinds Sugimura in the left eye with one of his own throwing knives.
 Later, during Shuya's fight with Kiriyama, he uses the throwing knife Sugimura had left with Yukie to give to him to blind Kiriyama in the same eye.

 - Shuya surpisingly gets one when he jumps so high he tosses a grenade away in mid-air.

-- Though the infamous lighthouse seen is brutal and horrifying in all three versions, Satomi is killed in an awesome Last Breath Bullet moment by Haruka in the novel and manga, and Yukie in the film.
-Haruka's is particularly Badass since she dove across the room for Yukie's dropped gun, and was riddled with bullets in the process.
+- Though the infamous lighthouse scene is brutal and horrifying in all three versions, Satomi is killed in an awesome Last Breath Bullet moment by Haruka in the novel and manga, and Yukie in the film.
+Haruka's is particularly badass since she dove across the room for Yukie's dropped gun, and was riddled with bullets in the process.